MicrosoftDocs/win32/desktop-src/WmiSdk/swbemobject-properties-.md

 ---
-Description: 'The Properties\_ property of the SWbemObject object returns an SWbemPropertySet object that is a collection of the properties for the current class or instance.
-This property is read-only.'
+Description: The Properties\_ property of the SWbemObject object returns an SWbemPropertySet object that is a collection of the properties for the current class or instance.
+This property is read-only.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '8dd49678-47e7-4c6b-ab12-42532065eaf2'
+ms.assetid: 8dd49678-47e7-4c6b-ab12-42532065eaf2
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'SWbemObject.Properties\_ property'
+title: SWbemObject.Properties\_ property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # SWbemObject.Properties\_ property